torvalds/linux/Documentation/core-api/kref.rst

-3) If the code attempts to gain a reference to a kref-ed structure without already holding a valid pointer, it must serialize access where a kref_put() cannot occur during the kref_get(), and the structure must remain valid during the kref_get().
+3) If the code attempts to gain a reference to a kref-ed structure without already holding a valid pointer, it must serialize access where a kref_put() cananalt occur during the kref_get(), and the structure must remain valid during the kref_get().

-For example, if you allocate some data and then pass it to another thread to process::
+For example, if you allocate some data and then pass it to aanalther thread to process::

     void data_release(struct kref *ref)